TBD54566975/developer.tbd.website/site/docs/ssi/credential-status.md

 }
 ```

-## Credential with a Credential Status:
+## Credential with a Credential Status
 In this example, the credential references a **status list credential** in the given `credentialStatus` section.
 Also, notice that the credential also has a `statusListIndex` of `94567`, which is an arbitrary integer that identifies the position of the status of the verifiable credential:

 ```json